IFB-ElixirFr/biosphere-microcloud/README.md

 Inputs and variables in script:

-  - if an input is supposed to come from another component its name SHOULD begin with the name of the source component;
+  - If an input is supposed to come from another component its name SHOULD begin with the name of the source component;
-  for instance the input connected to the `hostname` output of the `mysql` component is `mysql_hostname`
+    for instance the input connected to the `hostname` output of the `mysql` component is `mysql_hostname`.
-  - if the value of a parameter is read in a variable, the name of the variable SHOULD be the same than the name of the input
+  - If the value of a parameter is read in a variable, the name of the variable SHOULD be the same than the name of the input.

 Outputs:

-  - the entry name SHOULD NOT start with the name of the component
+  - The entry name SHOULD NOT start with the name of the component.
-  - each component SHOULD have a `is_ready` output which is set to `true` at the very end of the deployment script
+  - Each component SHOULD have a `is_ready` output which is set to `true` at the very end of the deployment script.

 Note that `master` and `slave` use different conventions (they were copied from IFB team).